 American Zenith Radio Company was an innovative manufacturer of consumer electronics based in Chicago, Illinois.
 They were pioneers in FM radio and had already made portable radios as early as the 20’s.
 Maybe Zenith’s most appreciated achievement for consumers was that they produced the first modern wireless remote controls.
 In their heyday in the 50’s, the company was able to maintain strong sales in radios and expand into the television market.
 Actually the company was successful well into the 70’s.
 Eventually Zenith became a division of Korean LG electronics.

 Unfortunately, the original on/off switch with the swinging lid could not be trusted.
 Now that the radio has been upcycled, there is a new switch in the back.
 At the rear of the unit there is also the new USB-port, the four speaker terminal posts, the RJ-45 port for LAN and the DC power input.
-The SD micro card reader (which holds the software) is placed on the right side of the case.
+The mini sized USB memory stick which holds the software (not shown in the pictures) is placed on the right side of the case.
 A blue led light in the front indicates when the player is on.